Homeschool Families

 Step 3- Complete an Ed Ready Reading Placement Exam Online.
 For assistance, use the How to Use Ed Ready Guide.

-Step 5- Once you have been enrolled by a staff member (2-3 business days) you will have until the payment deadline noted on your receipt to pay your tuition.
+Step 6- Once your forms have been completed and submitted, a staff member will process your forms (within 2-3 business days) and you will be emailed and have until the payment deadline noted on your receipt to pay your tuition.
 Failure to pay by this date may result in your being dropped from the course.
 All communications will be sent to your MCC Student Email.

 How Much Does It Cost?